Moon Mission Using B-Plane Targeting

 4. Enter 300000 km in the Trip field.

-5. Select the Duration stopping condition.
+5. Select the Duration stopping condition in the Stopping Conditions list.

 1. Select Propagate2 () in the MCS.